All-Hands-AI/OpenHands/agenthub/micro/math_agent/prompt.md

 Please write a python script that solves this problem, and prints the answer to stdout.
 ONLY print the answer to stdout, nothing else.
-You should then run the python script with `python3`, and call the `finish` action with the answer as the argument.
+You should then run the python script with `python3`, and call the `finish` action with `outputs.answer` set to the answer.

 ## History
 {{ instructions.history_truncated }}